 With fall being right around the corner, I have been getting the urge to make more “fall like” foods.
 By “fall like” I am thinking foods that are a little heartier, like soups and oatmeal cookies.
 Ha what a not-so-subtle segue.
 (Also, I don’t like how the word segue doesn’t sound like it’s spelled.
 But that’s neither here nor there.)

 Toffee.
 Toffee is definitely a fall flavor.
 And it rhymes with coffee.
 Therefore I love it.

 I have never made toffee from scratch before, but I wanted some for this Toffee Chocolate Oatmeal Cookie recipe that I created.
 My local supermarché had Heath bar bits, but not toffee bits that weren’t coated in chocolate.
 And I wanted the chocolate separate so I could taste it.
 I guess I could have gone to another grocery store, but I’m lazy and it’s still too hot for me to enjoy driving around.

 The only hard part of making toffee is hanging out in front of the stove to insure that it doesn’t burn.
+You have to be careful not to stir it too much because it will cause the butter and sugar to separate and the sugar to crystallize.
 It took about 20 minutes to make.
 And the flavor!
 Yep, it’s totally worth making your own toffee bits!